brazilianmonk/brazilianmonk.github.io/pages/links.md

 #### [**International Institute of Theravāda**](https://www.theravado.com/)
 <img src="/assets/img/iit.jpg" alt="" style="width: 60%;">

-The IIT is a monastery focused on the study of Theravāda Buddhism (pariyatti).
+Monastery/Institute for study.
 The level is quite rigorous (as per 2026) and includes all traditional topics of study such as Pāḷi, Abhidhamma, Suttanta, Vinaya, etc. with regular classes and exams.
 Lessons are given in either English medium or Sinhala medium.
 Additionally, this institute will offer (confirmation pending) academic recognition.
 There are 2 courses: the 6-year long Nissayamuttaka Course and the 2-year long Parisupaṭṭhāpaka Course.
 The Nissayamuttaka covers all requirements for a monk to be independent, and considerably more.
-It is in process of being recognized as a BA.
+It is in the process of being recognized as a BA.
 The Parisupaṭṭhāpaka prepares you to be a teacher and is in process of being recognized as an MA.

 <hr style="width: 40%; margin: 1rem auto; border: 1px solid #AD6100;">